code-openness/code-openness.github.io/README.md

 # code-openness.github.io
-## Installing ruby
+## Installing ruby and Jekyll:
 ```
 $ ruby --version
 $ gem install bundler
 ```
-## Installing Jekyll and all dependencies:
+followed by:
 ```
 $ bundle install
 ```
-This istalls everything defined in the Gemfile and `_config.yml`.
+This installs everything defined in the Gemfile and `_config.yml`.

+for further instalation help check: https://help.github.com/en/articles/setting-up-your-github-pages-site-locally-with-jekyll

 ## See edited jekyll site locally using: